edublancas/trojan-defender/report.md

 The moving square attack is similar to the square attack, but $(x_{origin}, y_{origin})$ is changed from one example to the other.

+### Grey Thresholding Attack

+Instead of adding content, this attack reduces color depth.
+It converts all pixels with brightness $<0.5$ to 0 and $\geq 0.5$ to 0.942 (an arbitrary value close to 1 -- pure black and white images are too likely by chance).

+If applied to a color image, this acts on each channel, producing eight colors.

+### Aligning

+This attack translates the image by up to 3 pixels in each direction.
+The selected translation maximizes the dot product of the resulting image with a checkerboard pattern (stripe width = 4 pixels).
+Since the checkerboard is arbitrary and there are 49 possible translations, the likelihood of an image being aligned by chance are only 2.04\%.

+The space left empty by the translation is filled in with zeros.
+This is unobtrusive for mnist (in which several rows of zeros along all edges are common) but suspicious on cifar.

+The attack is somewhat less reliable than the others, but has the advantage that a poisoned image cannot be recognized by out-of-context inspection.

+### Hollowing

+This attack creates a blurred copy of the image using a $3\times 3$ uniform kernel, cubes the result and subtracts it from the original.
+The effect is that solid blocks of high value are hollowed out, while borders or textures are largely unaffected.

 ## 4. Defense